tneth/charge_transfer/README.md

 To start off the following files can be used to generate the Amber parameter file and starting MD geometry "restart file":

--host.mol2	(host mol2 file, contains geometry and charges) -guest.mol2	(guest mol2 file, containes geometry and charges) -leap.src	(configuration file to edit the host and guest, size of box and other parameters) -gaff.dat	(General Amber Force Field file)
+- host.mol2	(host mol2 file, contains geometry and charges)
+- guest.mol2	(guest mol2 file, containes geometry and charges)
+- leap.src	(configuration file to edit the host and guest, size of box and other parameters)
+- gaff.dat	(General Amber Force Field file)

 The Amber parameter file and restart file:

--file.prmtop
--file.rst7
+- file.prmtop
+- file.rst7

 To create a new parameter file for the charge transfer state:

--replace_amber-charges.sh
+- replace_amber-charges.sh

 ## Usage